affinidi/affinidi-core-sdk/README.md

 3. `npm run lint`, `npm run test`, `npm run checkLicenses` etc;
 4. `npm run publish`.

-Note that `prepare` command is not required as the projects are built on step 2 anyway, and `prepare` command is run for all projects during step 1, making it unnecessary long.
+Note that `prepare` command is not required as the projects are built in step 2 anyway, and `prepare` command is run for all projects during step 1, making it unnecessary long.